Welcome to Scarlet Class!

 In Scarlet class, we try hard to be good friends and help each other learn.
 On the first day of term, we created our class rules these are displayed and remind us how to behave in our classroom so that everyone can be happy, safe and learn!

-On Tuesdays, Scarlet class gets time to explore and enjoy the school library and its numerous books.
-In this session children can choose 1 book to borrow from the library and this book can be returned the following Tuesday or can be kept for a fortnight.
+On Wednesdays, Scarlet class gets time to explore and enjoy the school library and its numerous books.
+In this session children can choose 1 book to borrow from the library and this book can be returned the following Wednesday or can be kept for a fortnight.
 Library books can be distinguished from other books as they have a small barcode on the inside of the front cover.

 We are really excited to be in Scarlet class and are ready to learn and try our best!